Jaco0bo/Ejercicios_Primer_Tercio-AREP/README.md

-# Workshop on Designing and Structuring Distributed Internet Applications
+# Workshop on Designing and Structuring Distributed Internet Applications (WORK 1)

 This project is a minimal HTTP server implemented with raw **Java sockets**.
 It is meant as an academic exercise to understand how HTTP works under the hood, without using frameworks like Spring Boot or Spark.